If you cannot find the answer to your question below, please e-mail email@example.com.

 ULI reserves the right to edit submitted questions before posting them to the website.
-ULI also reserves the right not to answer all questions and not post redundant questions or remarks deemed to be inappropriate.
+The Institute also reserves the right not to answer all questions and not to post redundant questions or remarks deemed to be inappropriate.
+Questions related to the competition brief will be posted on the OrgSync competition site.

 Our team is composed of one MBA candidate, three M.Arch. candidates, and one pursuing a joint-degree M.Arch. and MUP.
 Does that qualify as a multidisciplinary team?